Pain · Mittelstand

 Distributor scoped against pipeline they cannot generateDistributor scoped against logistics they execute reliably

-AI buyer-agents cannot find the manufacturer's surfaceStructured claims, schema, and citations make the manufacturer extractable
+AI buyer-agents cannot find the manufacturer's surfaceStructured claims and page evidence make the manufacturer extractable

 Sequence